Conglomeration of kilometre-sized planetesimals: Comparison with Previous Works

 \subsection{Kenyon \& Luu (1998)}

-We conduct a second comparison, to the simulations of \citet{1998AJ....115.2136K}.
+We conduct a comparison to the simulations of \citet{1998AJ....115.2136K}.
 We choose this paper for comparison over subsequent ones from the same group because simulations in this paper experiences negligible influence from the gas dynamics and have initial conditions that are the closest to our set-up.
 They begin with bodies of a single size (we will compare here to their $800\m$ case), with a total mass of $10 M_{\oplus}$~in an annulus from $32$ to $38$ AU and an eccentricity of $e=10^{-3}$.
 This value corresponds to the escape velocity from $10\km$-sized bodies.
-So the early accretion (before reaching $10\km$) proceeds slowly without the benefit of gravitational focussing. { Adopting their initial parameters, our conglomeration code yields} size of the largest body at any given time, $R_{\rm max}(t)$, as in Figure \ref{fig:kl98largestgrowth}.
-The growth time in our simulations agree within $\sim 30\%$ from those in \citet{1998AJ....115.2136K}.
+So the early accretion (before reaching $10\km$) proceeds slowly without the benefit of gravitational focussing.
+Adopting their initial parameters, our conglomeration code yields size of the largest body at any given time, $R_{\rm max}(t)$, as in Figure \ref{fig:kl98largestgrowth}.
+The growth time in our simulations agree within $\sim 20\%$ from those in \citet{1998AJ....115.2136K}.
+We also compare the resulting cumulative size-number distribution, and find it to be in good agreement (Fig. \ref{fig:kl98cnumber}).
+Whatever minor differences that exist may be a result of the different approachs in mass bins, viscous stirring \& dynamical friction, cross sections, collisional damping, or any combination thereof.
+The overall agreement of the two studies demonstrates that the outcome is generic and is not significantly affected by the details of the code.

-One significant difference appears when we compare the size distributions. \citet{1998AJ....115.2136K} report a quantity $r_5$ (defined by the cumulative number $n (> r_5) = 10^5$) of $51$ km, while we find $r_5 = 31\km$ (roughly independent of time at late times).
-Correspondingly, our formation efficiency $\epsilon$ is about $5 -10$ times lower.
-This difference may be explained by their pseudo-multizone treatment where the big bodies' are prohibited from accreting each other when their respective Hill zones do not overlap.
-The same effect is observed in \citet{2010Icar..210..507O} who also adopt multiple radial zones.
-We attempt to mimic this effect by imposing a minimum eccentricity floor of $10^{-4}$ to all bodies (our standard value is $10^{-7}$).
-This keeps the big bodies artificially hot and prevents them from substantially accreting one another.
-We observe a larger surface density in big bodies and we raise $r_5$ to $53\km$ in this case.
+While earlier works have performed exhaustive studies of the conglomeration process, \citetalias{SS11} is the first to present a simple analytical argument for the numerical results and is thus the most relevant work for comparison.
+Here, we critically examine their argument.

+\citetalias{SS11} aims to explain the $q=4$ spectrum, obtained by all works, as a result of big bodies growing by equally accreting small bodies and other big bodies.
+They assume that the largest bodies grow both by accreting each other and by accreting small bodies, at equal rates (`equal accretion').
+This assumption, which we examine here, enables them to derive a mass spectrum of $q=4$, with a (constant) efficiency of large body formation of $\epsilon \sim \alpha^{3/4}$.
+These claims appear to be backed up by their simple yet elegant numerical experiments.